 I am a Ph.D. student in Computer Science at Waseda University, advised by Prof. Tetsunori Kobayashi.
 I design and develop "Human-AI" systems powered by crowdsourcing and machine learning.
-I strive to 1) build ever-evolving AI systems by using crowdsourcing as a module, and 2) improve crowdworkers' labor environment for higher wages by data-driven approaches.
+I strive to 1) improve crowdworkers' labor environment for higher wages by data-driven approaches, and 2) build ever-evolving AI systems by using crowdsourcing as a module.

 Tokyo, JapanApr 2017 - Present

 Ph.D. in Computer Science - Advised by Prof. Tetsunori KobayashiApr 2015 - Mar 2017

 Thesis Project: Designing crowd-powered system framework for ever-evolving AIApr 2011 - Mar 2015